raphaelleroffo/intro-to-gis/Session3/session3_tutorial.md

 - Access summary statistics about a field
 - Understand the attribute table
 - Explore how features and records are related
-- Create a new field in your attribute table
+- Create a point layer from a `*.csv` file
-- Create a refactored copy of a field (change the data type)
+- Create a table join
 - Create a query to select features by attribute
 - Use queries to only display a subset of your layer's features
-- Create a point layer from a `*.csv` file
-- Run an attribute-based join

 .

 ### 1. Setting up